devvratmiglani/release-dl/README.md

 An interactive cross-platform github release downloader made in pwsh for convenience
 ![Demo usage of release-dl](rel-demo.gif)
+Show some ❤ and ★ the repository to support the project

 ## Usage
 In powershell or pwsh